CoLAT places major study of London’s waterfront online

 New book on St Paul's Cathedral

 The Secretary of CoLAT, John Schofield, is also Cathedral Archaeologist for St Paul's Cathedral.
-In September he will publish St Paul's Cathedral: Archaeology And History with Oxbow Books.
+In 2016 he published St Paul's Cathedral: Archaeology And History with Oxbow Books.

 This is a study of the Wren building, from the start of its construction in 1675 up to the early 21st century.
 Archaeology, conservation, and engineering aspects are covered.